 More than 800 people lined up for guided tours of the historic flour mill in Oakesdale, Washington, on the 4th of July, as part of MaryJane’s Farm Fair 2009.
-The mill, owned by the Joseph Barron family for almost a century, listed on the National Historic Register, and now owned by MaryJane Butters, is the only intact flour mill remaining on the Palouse.
+The mill, owned by the Joseph Barron family for almost a century and now owned by MaryJane Butters, is the only intact flour mill remaining on the Palouse.

 “We were overwhelmed with the level of interest in the Old Mill.
 When our tours began at 10am, there was already a line,” explained MaryJane Butters, organic lifestyle pioneer of MaryJanesFarm of Moscow, Idaho.
 “We were scheduled to stop at 4pm, but kept the tours going until 7pm because of the demand.”